Adiabatic Quantum Computing: Hamiltonian quantum complexity theory and universal AQC

 Informally, MA can be thought of as a probabilistic analog of NP, allowing for two-sided errors.
 Formally, a decision problem $Q$ is in MA iff there is an efficient probabilistic verifier $V$ such that for all inputs $\eta$ of the problem: \begin{itemize} \item if $Q(\eta) = 1$, then there exists a witness $X$ such that $\Pr(V(\eta,X) = 1) \geq \frac{2}{3}$ (completeness). \item if $Q(\eta) = 0$, then for all witnesses $X$ we have $\Pr(V(\eta,X) = 1) \leq \frac{1}{3}$ (soundness). \end{itemize} Again we take $|X| = \poly(|\eta|)$.
 MA is typically viewed as an interaction between two parties, Merlin and Arthur.
 Merlin provides Arthur with a witness $X$, on which Arthur runs $V$.
 If $Q(\eta) = 0$, Merlin should never be able to fool Arthur with a witness $X$ into believing that $Q(\eta) = 1$ with probability $> 1/3$.

 Note that there is nothing special about the probabilities $(2/3,1/3)$.
-Namely, we can generalize our description to MA($c,s$): \begin{claim} MA($c, c-1/|\eta|^g) \subseteq$ MA$(2/3,1/3) = $MA($1-e^{-|\eta|^g},e^{-|\eta|^g})$, where $g$ is a constant and $c>0$ and $c-1/|\eta|^g < 1$. \end{claim} The proof of this ``amplification lemma" \cite{goldreich2008computational} is interesting since it invokes the Chernoff bound, a widely used tool.
+We can generalize our description to MA($c,s$): \begin{claim} MA($c, c-1/|\eta|^g) \subseteq$ MA$(2/3,1/3) = $MA($1-e^{-|\eta|^g},e^{-|\eta|^g})$, where $g$ is a constant and $c>0$ and $c-1/|\eta|^g < 1$. \end{claim} The proof of this ``amplification lemma" [see, e.g., \cite{Marriott:2005vn,goldreich2008computational,Nagaj:09}] is interesting since it invokes the Chernoff bound, a widely used tool.
 We thus present it in Appendix~\ref{app:amplification-lemma} for pedagogical interest.

 The complexity class QMA can be viewed as the quantum analogue of MA.
 Thus, QMA is informally the class of problems that can be efficiently checked on a quantum computer given a ``witness" quantum state related to the answer to the problem.
 Formally, define a quantum verifier $V$ (a quantum circuit) that takes $\eta$ and a quantum witness state $\ket{X}\in (\mathbb{C}^2)^{\otimes \text{poly}(|\eta|)}$ as inputs and probabilistically outputs a binary number.
 The decision problem $Q$ is said to be in QMA if and only if there exists an efficient (polynomial time) $V$ for all inputs $\eta$ of the problem that satisfies: \begin{itemize} \item if $Q({\eta}) = 1$, then there exists a witness $\ket{X}$ such that $\Pr(V(\eta,\ket{X}) = 1) \geq \frac{2}{3}$ (completeness). \item if $Q({\eta}) = 0$, then for all witnesses $\ket{X}$ we have $\Pr(V(\eta,\ket{X}) = 1) \leq \frac{1}{3}$ (soundness). \end{itemize} The amplification lemma applies here as well.
 The definition of QMA also allows $V$ to have $\text{poly}(|\eta|)$ ancilla qubits each initialized in the $\ket{0}$ state \cite{Gharibian:2015hl}.